Abby FieldsBranded Content Specialist

 Now that you have a clear focus on the data you want to examine, you’ll need to start collecting your data.

-There are tons of helping data analytics tools available to help make this step of the data mining process a breeze.
+There are tons of helpful data analytics tools available to help make this step of the data mining process a breeze.

 A data warehouse is one of the best places to store large amounts of data securely.
 Additionally, you can use other helpful software options to collect specific information about your customers or marketing strategies.